Did you know: “Water sold within its state of origin is not required to be tested.”

-22News explains what lawmakers are doing to protect pregnant workers from discrimination in the workplace.
+22News explains what lawmakers are doing to make sure treatment’s available for all Alzheimer’s patients in Massachusetts.

 Today the state remembered workers who’ve died on the job.